Palo (religion): Maintaining a nganga

-The nganga is "fed" with blood from sacrificed male animals.
-This blood is poured into the nganga, and over time will blacken it.
-Species used for this purpose include dogs, pigs, goats, and cockerels.
-Practitioners believe that the blood helps to maintain the nganga's power and vitality and ensures ongoing reciprocity with the practitioner.
-Human blood is rarely given to the nganga, except sometimes when the latter is being created, so as to animate it, and when a neophyte is being initiated, to help seal the pact between them.
-It is feared that should the nganga develop a taste for human blood, it will continually demand it, ultimately resulting in the death of its keeper.
-As well as blood, offerings of food and tobacco are also placed before the nganga; these often include fumigations of cigar smoke and aspirations of cane liquor.
+The nganga is "fed" with blood from sacrificed male animals, including dogs, pigs, goats, and cockerels.
+This blood is poured into the nganga, over time blackening it.
+Practitioners believe that the blood maintains the nganga's power and vitality and ensures ongoing reciprocity with its keeper.

+Human blood is typically only given to the nganga when the latter is created, so as to animate it, and later when a neophyte is being initiated, to help seal the pact between them.
+It is feared that a nganga that develops a taste for human blood will continually demand it, ultimately killing its keeper.
+As well as blood, the nganga will be offered food and tobacco, fumigated with cigar smoke and aspirated with cane liquor, often sprayed onto it by mouth.

-There is a specific etiquette that Palo practitioners follow when engaging with the nganga.
-They will typically wear white, be barefoot, and have marks on their body, often in cascarilla, designed to keep them "cool" and protect from the tumult of the dead.
-Practitioners kneel before the ngangas in greeting; they will often greet it with the words "Salaam alaakem, malkem salaam."
-They may also spray rum onto the nganga with their mouth.
-In Palo belief, the nganga likes to be addressed in song, and each nganga has particular songs that "belong" to it.
-A glass of water may be placed nearby, intended to "cool" the presence of the dead; this is also thought to assist spirits of the dead in crossing to the human world.
-Objects like necklaces may be placed around the nganga so as to be vitalized for use as protective charms.
+Initiates follow a specific etiquette when engaging with the nganga.
+They typically wear white, go barefoot, and draw marks on their body to keep them "cool" and protect from the tumult of the dead.
+Practitioners kneel before the ngangas in greeting; they may greet them with the Arabic-derived phrase "Salaam alaakem, malkem salaam."
+The nganga likes to be addressed in song and each nganga has particular songs that "belong" to it.
 Candles will often be burned while the keeper seeks to work with the vessel.

-To ensure that a nganga does its keeper's bidding, the latter may sometimes make threats toward it.
-This "ritual abuse" can extend to insulting the nganga and hitting it with a broom or whip.
+A glass of water may be placed nearby, intended to "cool" the presence of the dead, and to assist their crossing to the human world.
+Objects like necklaces, small packages, and dolls may be placed around the nganga so as to be vitalized with power, allowing them to be used in other rites.
+To ensure that a nganga does its keeper's bidding, the latter sometimes threatens it, sometimes insulting it or hitting it with a broom or whip.

-When a practitioner dies, their nganga may be dissembled if it is believed that the inhabiting nfumbi refuses to serve anyone else and instead wishes to be set free.
-The nganga may then be buried beneath a tree in the forest or placed into a river or the sea.
-Alternatively, Palo teaches that the nganga may wish to take on a new keeper.
+When a practitioner dies, their nganga may be disassembled if it is believed that the inhabiting nfumbi refuses to serve anyone else and wishes to be set free.
+The nganga may then be buried beneath a tree, placed into a river or the sea, or buried with the deceased initiate.
+Alternatively, Palo teaches that the nganga may desire a new keeper, thus being inherited by another practitioner.